flippi321/flippi321/README.md

 ## Welcome to my GitHub! 👨‍💻
 👋 Hey there!
 I'm Christoffer Brevik.

-🎓 Currently, I'm pursuing my Bachelor's in Software Engineering at NTNU University, Trondheim.
+🎓 Currently, I'm pursuing my last year of a Bachelor in Computer Science at NTNU University, Trondheim.

 🖥️ My GitHub repositories are a mix of my academic journey and different projects I persue in my free time.
 From coursework to personal passion projects, every piece of code here tells a story of my growth as a developer and my enthusiasm for innovation.